lacerbi/mexxer/README.md

 #### Windows

   - You can try with following the instructions [here](https://www.mathworks.com/matlabcentral/answers/101105-how-do-i-install-microsoft-windows-sdk-7-1).
 Several things can go wrong; see [here](https://www.mathworks.com/matlabcentral/answers/95039-why-does-the-sdk-7-1-installation-fail-with-an-installation-failed-message-on-my-windows-system) for some troubleshooting.
+    - Great.
+If you have MATLAB 2015a and Windows 10, compiling MEX files might be just *not possible*.
+MATLAB 2015b and successive versions should work.
+See thread [here](https://www.mathworks.com/matlabcentral/answers/223444-is-matlab-compatible-with-windows-10).
   - As an alternative, if you already have a C compiler that you want MATLAB to recognize, download [this script](https://github.com/lacerbi/mexxer/blob/master/mexopts.bat) provided by Bas van Opheusden and follow his instructions: "After downloading this file, move it to *C:\Users\yourusername\AppData\Roaming\MathWorks\MATLAB\yourmatlabversion\*.
 This folder is hidden but it does exist.
 Then you'll need to edit the name of the compiler and its path in the mexopts.bat script (lines 5,7, and 13)."

 #### Mac OS X